“Borzutzky’s layering and arranging of underworldly voices, figures, and language gives rise to something positively, ominously alive.” –DIAGRAM

 He lives in Chicago and teaches at Wright College of the City Colleges of Chicago.

 Winner of the 2016 National Book Award for Poetry for his collection The Performance of Becoming Human, Daniel Borzutzky is a Chilean-American writer and translator living in Chicago.
-His other poetry books are In the Murmurs of the Rotten Carcass Economy, The Book of Interfering Bodies, The Ecstasy of Capitulation, and the chapbook Failure in the Imagination.
-Lake Michigan is forthcoming from University of Pittsburgh Press in 2018.
+His other poetry books are Lake Michigan, In the Murmurs of the Rotten Carcass Economy, The Book of Interfering Bodies, The Ecstasy of Capitulation, and the chapbook Failure in the Imagination.
 He has published one collection of fiction, Arbitrary Tales.
 His books of translation include Song for his Disappeared Love by Raul Zurita and Port Trakl by Jaime Luis Huenun.

 LAKE MICHIGAN (2018)